-Lois Noyd, RN, Assistant Program Director
+Lois Noyd, RN, Program Director

-As Assistant Program Director, Ms. Noyd's responsibilities include curriculum development, implementation and evaluation of the International School of Nursing Vocational Nursing Program.
-Ms. Noyd has extensive administrative experiences in the field of nursing both in a capacity of nurse educator and evaluator of nursing curriculum.
+As Program Director, Ms. Noyd's responsibilities include curriculum development, implementation and evaluation of the International School of Nursing Assistant Program.
+Mrs. Noyd has extensive administrative experiences in the field of nursing both in a capacity of nurse educator and evaluator of nursing curriculum.
 Previous employers include Bay Area schools such as We Care School of Nursing, Boston Reed College, Around the Clock, and Center Point Learning Institution.
+Additionally, Mrs. Noyd has over 35 years of experience as a Registered Nurse ranging from Acute Care in the ICU to Skilled Nursing Facilities.